AsrsCommLibrary/AsrsCommLibrary/Features.md

 #### Features

-- **AutoStoreCommLibrary** is ready for use with the Task, Bin, and Log Publisher Interfaces.
-The Shared messages are under construction.
+- **AsrsCommLibrary** is ready for use with the Task, Bin, and Log Publisher Interfaces in a production environment.

 | Implemented Functions | Bin Interface | Task Interface | Shared Interface |
 | ---------- | ------------- | -------------- | ---------------- |